Kotlin/KEEP/proposals/KEEP-0458-power-assert-explanation.md

 descriptions and not metaprogramming use cases.
 2. Power-Assert is ***not*** a replacement for an assertion library.
 The compiler plugin must help enhance existing assertion libraries.
+3. Power-Assert will ***not*** remove support for any currently supported functions.
+The compiler plugin must continue to support the compile-time `String` call-site transformation.

 # Proposal